MehrabToghani/ComputerArchitectureLab/RiskV/Multiplexer/README.md

 # Multiplexer
-Multiplexer 4 to 1
+Multiplexer 4 to 1 and Multiplexer 2 to 1

-## TestBench result
+## TestBench result (Mux4to1)
 ```
 W = 4 input wires
 S = 2 switch wires